meelgroup/meelgroup-website/content/publication/IJCAI21_partition/index.md

 highlight: true
 image_preview: ''
 math: true
-publication: In *Proceedings International Joint Conference on Artificial Intelligence (IJCAI)*
+publication: In *Proceedings of the  International Joint Conference on Artificial Intelligence (IJCAI)*
 publication_types:
 - '1'